m-radman/TestAssignment-UI_WDIO/README.md

 - Complete the order
 - Verify that the order is completed successfully with the displayed message

 I completed this task using WebDriverIO automation framework.
-Also, here is my take on this task using Cypress automation framework [link].
+Also, here is my take on this task using Cypress [link].

 ---